hertie-data-science-lab/ds01-infra/docs-user/getting-started/prerequisites.md

 ## Troubleshooting

 ### "Permission denied" for Docker
 Not in docker group.
-Contact administrator.
+Contact DSL administrator.

 ### Commands not found
 ```bash